Sleep Easy

 SleepEasy Program to Reduce and Eliminate the Need for Sleep Medication—Without Withdrawal

-Please read this page well before you are actually going to begin reducing your sleep medication.
-Midway through this page are descriptions of two small accessoriess to purchase, which are important for your medication reduction.
+Please read this page soon, well before you are actually going to begin reducing your sleep medication.
+Midway through this page are descriptions of two small accessories to purchase, which are important for your medication reduction.

 Although SleepEasy is about ultimately being able to sleep without medication, it's important to acknowledge that sleep medication is very useful for some people because it’s far better to sleep with medication than to not sleep.